From the Ground Up

 Rome is not one city but many, each with its own history unfolding from a different center.
-Beginning with the very shaping of the ground on which Rome first rose, this book conjures all these cities, past and present, conducting the reader through time and space to the complex and shifting realities—architectural, historical, political, and social—that constitute Rome.
+Beginning with the shaping of the ground on which Rome first rose, this book conjures all these cities, conducting the reader through time and space to the complex and shifting realities—architectural, historical, political, and social—that constitute Rome.

 Venice from the Ground Up

-Venice came to life on mudflats at the edge of the habitable world.
-Protected in a tidal estuary from invaders and Byzantine overlords, the fishermen and traders who settled there crafted a way of life unlike anything the Roman Empire had ever known.
-In an astonishing feat of narrative history, James H. S. McGregor recreates this world, with its waterways rather than roads and its livelihood harvested from the sea.
-The narrative follows both a chronological and geographical organization, so that readers can trace the city’s evolution by chapter and visitors can explore it by district on foot and by boat.
+Venice emerged on mudflats at the edge of the habitable world.
+Protected in a tidal estuary from invaders and Byzantine overlords, the fishermen and traders who settled there crafted a way of life unique in the Roman Empire.
+McGregor recreates this world, with its waterways rather than roads and its livelihood harvested from the sea.

 Paris from the Ground Up

-Paris is the most personal of cities.
-There is a Paris for the medievalist, and another for the modernist—a Paris for expatriates, philosophers, artists, romantics, and revolutionaries of every stripe.
-James H. S. McGregor brings these multiple perspectives into focus throughout this concise, unique history of the City of Light.
-Color maps, along with identifying illustrations, make the city accessible to visitors by foot, Metro, or riverboat.
+There is a Paris for the medievalist, and another for the modernist—a Paris for expatriates, philosophers, artists, romantics, and revolutionaries.
+McGregor brings these perspectives into focus throughout this concise, unique history.
+Color maps and identifying illustrations make the city accessible to visitors by foot, Metro, or riverboat.